Friends-of-Monika/mas-outfits/README.md

+# This Is An Archive!
+This repo is an archive of an old project, I dont want to update for the latest version of MAS/Renpy so feel free to fork and update if you would like.

 <h1 align="center">👚 Monika After Story Clothing Saver 👚</h1>
 <h4 align="center">A submod that allows you to save and load outfits</h4>
 <p align="center">